About Outdoor Ted

 Here's a link to how OAA fits in to the National Curriculum http://documents.hants.gov.uk/education/OAAintheNationalCurriculum.pdf

-There are various activities available from ice breakers, introduction to orienteering, shelter building, campfires, team building, nature detectives, nature arts and crafts, cross curricular links, topic based days such as The Stone Age and wildlife walks.
-It is hoped that over the coming year we will be adding more activities based on science, technology, engineering and maths.
+There are various activities available from ice breakers, introduction to orienteering, shelter building, campfires, team building, nature detectives, nature arts and crafts, cross curricular links, topic based days such as The Stone Age, Great Fire of London, Story Trails, The Green Man activities and wildlife walks.

 We always work closely with our schools to ensure we can give their pupils not only a fun day but one framed with learning outside the classroom.
 The team here out Outdoor Ted are committed to growth this includes ourselves which means if you have something specific you would like us to include we will research it and come up with a great idea to deliver.